What is ADHD?

 It’s now clearly understood that the front part of the brain (the prefrontal cortex) develops or matures at a slower rate for people with ADHD (approximately three years).

-This delay makes automatically controlling and filtering attention, behaviours and emotions much harder, which means both adults and children can experience significant fatigue by the end of the work or school day.
+This delay makes automatically controlling and filtering attention, behaviours, and emotions, much harder.
+This means both adults and children can experience significant fatigue by the end of the work or school day.

-The frontal lobe is responsible for planning and organising, filtering and controlling attention, energy, or motor control, behaviour, emotion and judgement.
+The frontal lobe is responsible for planning and organising, filtering and controlling attention, energy, motor control, behaviour, emotion, and judgement.

 Genetic and environmental factors

 It's thought a combination of genetic and environmental factors can lead to a person developing ADHD.
-Many genes, each with a small effect, are thought to contribute to susceptibility to ADHD, including those that relate to the dopamine and norepinephrine pathways, which are the key areas affected by the medications used to treat ADHD.
+Many genes, each with a small effect, are thought to contribute to susceptibility to ADHD.
+This includes those that relate to the dopamine and norepinephrine pathways, which are the key areas affected by the medications used to treat ADHD.

 Environmental factors include exposure to alcohol and nicotine before birth, as well as premature birth and exposure to traumatic brain injuries.